| The Marriage of Guy Fawkes and Maria Pulleyn

 having no stringent guidelines for acceptance.
 If new information is uncovered, it will

+be added to the GPS web site, and may entail a follow-up article.
+Where is all this leading?
 The life of Guy Fawkes is something that has mystified researchers and historians for

 a great many years.
 What we know of him is certainly coloured by religious and political